OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Command_System.md

 ## Help System

 ### Command Help

+**Game Rule Summary**: You can get help with any command by typing `/cmdhelp` to see all available commands, or `/cmdhelp <command>` to get detailed help for a specific command.
+The help system only shows you commands you actually have permission to use, so you won't see GM commands if you're a regular player.

 ```csharp
 [CmdAttribute("&cmdhelp", ePrivLevel.Player, "Show command help", "/cmdhelp [command]")]
 public class CmdHelpCommandHandler : AbstractCommandHandler, ICommandHandler